 However, we hold that it would be a gross error to over-generalize by arguing that anti-Chinese prejudice was universal amongst the Westerners resident in China.
 The Western businessmen who lived in the Treaty Ports between 1842 and 1911 were not uniformly chauvinistic and parochial.
 This paper’s examination of what Westerners said in public about Chinese entrepreneurs will, in our view, help us to arrive at a nuanced understanding of how Western people in the Treaty Port period viewed Chinese business people.
 Our position is that there needs to be balance in our depiction of how colonialist ideas influenced Western thinking about Chinese business people.
 It is, therefore, helpful to draw on the recent cultural-historical research that is informed by the nuanced version of postcolonial theory that takes into account the diversity of Western attitudes during the era of colonialism.
 Our approach is, therefore, similar to an influential 2002 book by the historian Sir David Cannadine that showed that Victorian British people sometimes behaved in strikingly non-racist and non-discriminatory ways when interacting with Asians and Africans, particularly those from princely or mercantile backgrounds.

+Moreover, our argument is also congruent with that of Jürgen Osterhammel, who has recently demonstrated that Enlightenment depictions of Asians were far more diverse and characterised by less Orientalist stereotyping of Asians than many post-colonialist scholars have allowed.
+Among postcolonialist historians and other scholars, it has long been common to assert that the Enlightenment changed how Westerners viewed Asians by promoting the view that Asians were backward, irrational, and bound by tradition.
+As Osterhammel notes, postcolonial scholars associate this “epistemological disaster” with white supremacy and Western chauvinism.
+Our research on Western depictions of Chinese entrepreneurship corroborates Osterhammel’s claim that the prevailing view is overly simplistic and ignores diversity.

 Historians have found considerable diversity in how Westerners in the heyday of imperialism viewed non-Western peoples.
 Recent comparative colonial research suggests that the ideology of white superiority was much stronger in some of the colonial nations than others: racial barriers in the French and, a fortiori, the Portuguese colonial empires were less rigid than in the British Empire, let alone the United States.
 Just as attitudes towards the Chinese varied from one Western culture to the next, there was tremendous individual variation within national populations.
 For instance, some of the Western business people who lived in China displayed open-minded and respectful attitudes that contrast markedly with those of individuals who came from very similar national, occupational, and family backgrounds.
 Consider Samuel Greg Rathbone (1823- 1903), who was dispatched by his family in 1843 to establish branches of their trading firm in Shanghai and Canton.
 These branches sold British goods to Chinese wholesales and bought silk and tea for export to the West.
 Samuel Greg, who appears to have been a particularly earnest young Quaker, sent lengthy and thoughtful letters back to Liverpool that contained extensive evaluations of the morality other Western merchants in China, as well as condemnations of their contemptuous attitudes to and actual mistreatment of Chinese merchants.
 For instance, he deplored how many of his fellow Westerners would dishonour financial commitments to Chinese business partners.